rickt/gsuitemdm/cloudfunctions/README.md

 # gsuitemdm Cloud Functions #

-The various GSuiteMDM cloud functions are the core components of the system.
-Each cloud function exists to perform (each) a single mobile device-related task (`approve` a device, `search` for a device, `block` a device, etc).
-The cloud functions are used extensively by `mdmtool` and of course can be called via `curl`.
+The various `gsuitemdm` cloud functions are the core components of the system.
+Each cloud function exists to perform a single mobile device-related task (`approve` a device, `search` for a device, `block` a device, etc).
+The cloud functions are deployed to GCP to make the `gsuitemdm` API endpoints available, and are used extensively by `mdmtool` and of course can be called via `curl` or whatever http(s) library you prefer.

 ## Design ##
 All of the cloud functions are designed to be lightweight and as simple as possible.
 All cloud functions follow the same general principles, and [hopefully!!] follow [recommended GCP cloud function design principles/best practices](https://cloud.google.com/functions/docs/bestpractices/tips).
 A cloud function (as used in GSuiteMDM) is a super lightweight http(s)-triggered mini-webserver.
 They are deployed to GCP using `gcloud`, and scale up/down as needed.
 Each cloud function deployment consists of a single `.go` source file and a `.yaml` file containing several environment variables pointing to a shared configuration.
 A high-level overview of the basic GSuiteMDM cloud function model is: